What is a Bullet Chart?

 There are some complicated methods of adding this to the chart in Excel, but it’s generally easier to add this information.

 Bullet charts are most commonly used in dashboards and executive presentations comparing actual results to a forecast, targets, or some goal.
 They are great for illustrating progress, relative to some criteria for evaluation or measurement of success.
-Bullet charts are one of best types of graphs to illustrate results vs a goal.
+Bullet charts are one of the best types of graphs to illustrate results vs a goal.

 Download the Free Template